 The Census is the largest single statistical exercise undertaken by government and remains the most important source of information on the size and nature of the population.
 For many years, the Census has been relied upon to underpin national and local decision making.
 The Census is widely acknowledged as playing a fundamental and unique role in the provision of comprehensive and robust population statistics.

-These datasets can be explored using the Office for National Statistics(ONS) webmap below, the topic summaries below and the full datasets on NOMIS.
+These datasets can be explored using the Office for National Statistics(ONS) web map below, the topic summaries below and the full datasets on NOMIS.

-Phase 1 tools to explore the data:
+Tools to explore the data:

 Other Summaries: Census 2021 Population Protected Characteristics